dineshchhantyal/chart_gizmo/docs/cli/bubble.md

 # Bubble Chart CLI

 The `csv-bubble-gizmo` command-line tool allows you to quickly create bubble charts from CSV data files.
+It's based on the [BubbleChart API](../api/bubbles.md).

 ## Basic Usage